 This Homemade Dog Birthday Cake Recipe is made with sweet potatoes, brown rice, and peanut butter!
 It’s flour-free and a great treat for your furry friend on their special day.
 We’re also reviewing human foods that dogs can and cannot eat!

-**DISCLAIMER: Always check with your pet’s veterinarian before feeding them something new.**
+**DISCLAIMER: Always check with your pet’s veterinarian before feeding them something new or changing their dietary routine.**

 Can dogs eat grains like brown rice?